 Of course, to do that you need to talk.
 Open communication is essential, and ideally that process will begin long before you all meet up in late August.
 Here are some matters we strongly suggest you discuss before arrival and over your first few days.

 - Don't Succumb to Room Resentment.
 One of the wonkier architectural decisions behind Gregory is that within most every quad (with the exception of the handful with living rooms), the bedrooms vary in size.
 Though all are ample by Penn standards, two are the same size, one is a bit larger, and one a bit larger still.
 We used to have no provisions over who got which room, which led to all sorts of roommate squabbles, as often the first student to arrive helped themselves to the biggest room and it was all downhill from there.
-As of Fall 2017, however, the bedroom doors now have individual locks and students will have been pre-assigned, whether randomly for new students or by communal decision for returning groups (this is a campus-wide shift, not a Gregory-specific one).
+As of Fall 2017, however, the bedroom doors now have individual locks and students will have been pre-assigned, whether randomly for new students or by communal decision for returning groups.
 Hopefully this will alleviate much of the tension, but it's worth mentioning here so that everyone understands that the bedrooms are already assigned by the mysterious housing computer, fate is fickle, and no roommates have backstabbed each other for the bigger space!

 - The common fridge.
 Some students still bring their own, but there is a microfridge unit in the common hallway of every quad and double, which is quite convenient.
 Nevertheless, each year plenty of our staff are called in to address the following dramatic accusation: My Roommate Drank My Milk.
 Discuss whether items in the fridge are shared or individual; if little signs are necessary, so be it.
 As a rule of thumb – if you don’t know for certain whether you are allowed to help yourself to something in the fridge that you didn’t buy yourself, don’t do it.
 Little matters can often snowball into major disputes.